 At the end of the course, you will have all of the essential skills that are required in order to participate in programmes of this kind as a competent member of staff:

-The research station will be your home during the programme.
-Houses a laboratory, a classroom, a library, a dining room and two dormitories, where the programme participants are accommodated.
+A research station in the Amazon rainforest will be your workplace and new home during the programme.
+In the station you will find a laboratory, a classroom, a library, a dining room and two dormitories, in which you will be accommodated.
 The dormitories have bunk beds and shared bathrooms.

-You will be provided with breakfast, lunch and dinner during your stay in the research station and snacks are also available during your meals.
+During your stay in the research station you will be provided with three meals per day: breakfast, lunch and dinner.
+Snacks are also available between meals.
 The food supply is relatively balanced, even if fresh vegetables are not always available.
-Please inform us in advance should you have any special dietary needs (e.g. purely vegetarian meals).
-It is also possible that you will be staying one night in Puerto Maldonado after you have left the research station.
-During this stay in the hostel, you will be provided with breakfast but you will have to obtain your lunch and dinner yourself.
-A good and satisfying meal can be obtained for just a few euros.
+Please inform us in advance, though, if you have any special dietary needs (e.g. purely vegetarian meals).
+It is also possible that you will be staying one night in Puerto Maldonado after you have left the station.
+During this hostel stay, you will be provided with breakfast.
+Lunch and dinner need to be purchased by you somewhere in the city.
+A good and satisfying meal is available for just a few euros, though.

 Everybody interested in internships abroad should be able to adjust to entirely unfamiliar standards of living in their future host country.
 Therefore, we would like to point out the importance of being flexible and adaptable regarding the accommodation and sanitary facilities provided by the project.
 Those are very basic and – depending on the project – cannot be compared to European standards.
 The equipment and furnishings are limited to a minimum; air conditioning is not available.
 Depending on your host country occasional power blackouts or water outages are quite common.
 Please contact us if you have further questions about your accommodation.
 We are pleased to provide you with comprehensive information since we would like you to feel entirely prepared for your time abroad.